4d/docs/docs/Concepts/error-handling.md

 :::tip Good practice

 It is highly recommended to install a global error-handling method on 4D Server, for all code running on the server.
-This method would avoid unexpected dialog boxes to be displayed on the server machine (if run with interface), and could log errors in a dedicated file for further analyses.
+When 4D Server is not running [headless](../Admin/cli.md) (i.e. launched with its [administration window](../ServerWindow/overview.md)), this method would avoid unexpected dialog boxes to be displayed on the server machine.
+In headless mode, errors are logged in the [4DDebugLog file](../Debugging/debugLogFiles.md#4ddebuglogtxt-standard) for further analysis.

 :::